Updated November, 2021.

-U.S. greasy shorn wool production was 25.7 million pounds in 2016, which was 5 percent lower than in 2015.
-Sheep and lambs shorn for wool totaled 3.6 million head in 2016.
-The top states for wool production are Texas, California, Wyoming, Colorado and Utah.
+U.S. greasy shorn wool production was 17 million pounds in 2020, down quite a lot compared to 2018.
+Sheep and lambs shorn for wool totaled more than 3.28 million head in 2020.
+The top states for wool production are Texas, California, Wyoming, Colorado and Utah (NASS, 2021).

 U.S. wool production has declined along with decreasing lamb inventories.
 Nonetheless, U.S. wool production per animal has remained relatively constant.
 The average production of greasy wool per shorn sheep is 7.2 pounds.

 The demand for wool has declined since the mid-1940s with the advent of synthetic fibers.
 Most wool produced in the United States is sold as raw fleece wool.
 Wool producers use various marketing channels.
 Private or cooperative wool warehouses are the primary mechanisms, although wool pools within states are becoming more common.